Skip to main content

 Chords

 A chord is three or more notes played together.
-The most basic chords are triads, built by stacking two intervals of a third.

 The Four Basic Triads